 I’ll pick this back up tomorrow.

 Initial thoughts: This is an episode the LGBTQ community can identify with.
-Bow, Scorpia, Katra, Sea Hawk and Adora are all clearly queer characters – and I love it!
+Bow, Scorpia, Catra, Sea Hawk and Adora are all clearly queer characters – and I love it!

 Observations: Frosta.
 Sea Hawk.
-Scorpia and Katra’s Prom outfits.
+Scorpia and Catra’s Prom outfits.
 This is my FAVOURITE episode of this first season.